RIPLaboratoryUH/pico2w-microros-benchmark/readme.md

 # pico2w-microros-benchmark

-Reproducibility repository for the IEEE conference paper:

-> **Effectiveness of micro-ROS over WiFi**
+Reproducibility repository for the IEEE conference paper Performance of micro-ROS over WiFi
-> M. Ciaravino & Dr. Zachary Trimble
-> Department of Engineering, University of Hawaiʻi

 A companion setup guide for general use of micro-ROS over WiFi on the Pico 2W is available at